logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-haproxy.md

 ## Overview

+HAProxy is a free and open source software that provides a high availability load balancer and proxy server for TCP and HTTP-based applications that spreads requests across multiple servers.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

-To send your Prometheus-format HAproxy metrics to Logz.io, you need to add the **inputs.haproxy** and **outputs.http** plug-ins to your Telegraf configuration file.
+To send your Prometheus-format HAProxy metrics to Logz.io, you need to add the **inputs.haproxy** and **outputs.http** plug-ins to your Telegraf configuration file.

 #### Configuring Telegraf to send your metrics data to Logz.io